pimlie/php-unit-conversion/CONTRIBUTING.md

 As this package is still very much a work in progress, any help adding more unit's and unit tests is really appreciated!

 A couple of things are important when submitting a Pull Request:
-- Use the PSR-2 Coding Standard
+- Use PSR-2 Coding Standard
 - Add tests
 - Use the method of implementation as described below